rajannpatel/ubuntupbx/README.md

 Install FreePBX 17 on Ubuntu 24.04 LTS

 - with open-source dependencies (including Asterisk) installed from Ubuntu's official repositories
-- using a [cloud-init.yaml](./cloud-init.yaml) installation template
+- using this [cloud-init.yaml](./cloud-init.yaml) installation template
 - on machines where Ubuntu is already installed, or on public cloud virtual machines

 ---

 <img alt="VoIP" width="50" src="./images/icons8-office-phone-100.png" /><img alt="FoIP" width="50" src="./images/icons8-fax-100.png" /><img alt="on" width="50" src="./images/icons8-right-50.png" /><img alt="Ubuntu Server" width="50" src="./images/icons8-server-100.png" />

-## Install FreePBX and Asterisk on Ubuntu
+## Install FreePBX and Asterisk on an existing Ubuntu machine

-If you are installing FreePBX on an existing Ubuntu machine, follow these 3 steps.

 1. Download and edit cloud-init.yaml from this repository.
-Open the file in an editor (like nano) to change configurations specified between lines 4 and 53.
-Setting `TOKEN` with an [Ubuntu Pro token](https://ubuntu.com/pro/dashboard) is required for security updates to Asterisk, Asterisk's dependencies, and some FreePBX dependencies.
-[Livepatch](https://ubuntu.com/security/livepatch) will be enabled if a Pro Token is set.
+Open the file in an editor (like nano) to set configurations between lines 4 and 53.
+Set `TOKEN` with an [Ubuntu Pro token](https://ubuntu.com/pro/dashboard) for all security patches to the full chain of open source FreePBX dependencies installed from Ubuntu archives, inclusive of NodeJS and Asterisk.
+[Livepatch](https://ubuntu.com/security/livepatch) will also be enabled, to protect the Linux kernel.

         curl -s https://raw.githubusercontent.com/rajannpatel/ubuntupbx/refs/heads/main/cloud-init.yaml -o cloud-init-jinja.yaml
+        nano cloud-init-jinja.yaml

 2. Install **j2cli** to process the Jinja and create a valid YAML file